MatYohannes/EDAproject/README.md

 Hello, I have two favorite colors, black and blood red.
 Purple is a top pick for me as well.

 What is your favorite food to eat?
+I like rice, potatoes, pasta, and chicken.
+There are specific dishes I have in mind.
+I also like sushi and caesar salad with shrimps (I hate when restaurants replace shrimps with chicken).

+What about you?